-Criterion Standard Instructions С 1 Not Applicable / De Minimis Effect: • Explain why the facility does not impose a barrier to upstream fish passage in the designated zone. • Document available fish distribution data and the lack of migratory fish species in the vicinity. • If migratory fish species have been extirpated from the area, explain why the facility is or was not the cause of this.
+Criterion Standard Instructions С 1 Not Applicable / De Minimis Effect: • Explain why the facility does not impose a barrier to upstream fish passage in the designated zone.
+Document available fish distribution data and the lack of migratory fish species in the vicinity.
+If migratory fish species have been extirpated from the area, explain why the facility is or was not the cause of this. racinty is or was not the cause of this.